Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 ---

-## Cleaved Longsword
+## Cleaving Longsword

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Long Sword.png" Align=right width=8% height=8%>

 - 500 Gold
 - Longsword

-**Cleave**: When you kill a unit with the _Cleaved Longsword_ you can force the blade to another target within 5 feet of you, dealing damage equal to your strength modifier.
+**Cleave**: When you hit a target with the _Cleaved Longsword_ you can force the blade to another target within 5 feet of the original target, dealing damage equal to your strength modifier.

 ---